superdrdood/veizy11ty/posts/2019/08/njpw-g1-climax-29-night-12/index.md

   - "wrestling"
 layout: layouts/post.njk
 coverImage: "G129-12.jpg"
+excerpt: "Back to B block action in yet another night of G1."
 ---
 Back to B block action in yet another night of G1.

 I was out for an evening, and then out for a day and have managed to fall 3 shows behind in the G1.
 My Sunday is going to be watching G1, which will be nice.